imqors/ChronoLeaf/README.md

 Each event has its own:

-- Name
+* Name
-- Date
+* Date
-- Time
+* Time
-- Countdown
+* Countdown
-- Status
+* Status

+Events can also be reordered directly from the event card using the **Move Up** and **Move Down** controls.

+### 🗑️ Event Management

+Manage individual events directly from their cards.

+Available actions include:

+* ✏️ Edit an event
+* 🗑️ Delete a specific event
+* ⬆️ Move an event up
+* ⬇️ Move an event down

+The available move buttons automatically depend on the event's position in the list.

 ### 🌐 Three Languages

 ChronoLeaf currently supports three languages:

-- 🇷🇺 Russian
+* 🇷🇺 Russian
-- 🇬🇧 English
+* 🇬🇧 English
-- 🇨🇳 Chinese
+* 🇨🇳 Chinese

 You can change the application language in the settings.